triptixx/action-docker-test/README.md

 # action-docker-test
-A Action CI plugin for start and test build docker images
+A plugin for [Actions CI](https://github.com/features/actions) to start and test build docker images